borisschapira/boris.schapira.dev/_posts/fr/citoyen/2014/2014-05-05-modeles-et-dialogue/2014-05-05-modeles-et-dialogue.md

 ---
-title: "Modèle et dialogue"
+title: 'Modèle et dialogue'
 tags:
     - Société
+date: '2014-05-05'
+section: citoyen
+lang: fr
+type: post
 ---

 > Our ordinary conceptual system, in terms of which we both think and act, is fundamentally metaphorical in nature.